 4. embrace the natural beauty around the city

-Medellin is surround by the mountains of a great rainforest.
+Medellin is surrounded by the mountains of a great rainforest.
 It rains a bit everyday and the heat can be suffocating.
-If you got to Medelline and miss the natural beauty that surround it–which is unlike, but still–you are missing out.
+If you got to Medellin and miss the natural beauty that surround it–which is unlikely, but still–you are missing out.

 Easy way to engage nature within the city:

 - Ride the cable cars up the mountains

 - Explore Parque Avi